‘SEVEN’ - WIDOW SERIES 2017

 Laser cut and thermoformed PERSPEX® clear trays were then used to present the champagne to the entering crowds.

 Many more unique lighting effects were used to set the mood in and around the exhibition areas including another bar which displayed the Veuve Clicquot signature orange colour in a casual rustic style strip lighting display.
 Shards of glass gathered along the bottom of the bar, all encased with clear sheet, ensuring the vivid lights blind through and illuminate the room.

-Perspex® Opal acrylic CNC cut 7's received a graphic treatment and lit from within the supporting framework, allowing shadows from ceiling and backlit lights to also add obscure shapes.
+PERSPEX® Opal acrylic CNC cut 7's received a graphic treatment and lit from within the supporting framework, allowing shadows from the ceiling and backlit lights to also add obscure shapes.
 These items were very popular on social media with attendees, as well as some of the other eccentric elements…

 We can’t wait for next year!

 The Veuve Clicquot Widow Series pays homage to the revolutionary founder of the house, Madame Clicquot, a trailblazer of her time, she single-handedly took on her late husband’s champagne business at the age of 27 and went on to pioneer several industry innovations whilst demonstrating her creative dexterity.
 She was named the first person to copyright a color, the Veuve Clicquot yellow.
 Now firmly established on the London calendar, this annual event allows Veuve Clicquot to seek seminal creatives who have an unfulfilled desire or passion project they wish to bring to life mirroring the values of Madame Clicquot.